dystonse/dystonse-tools/README.md

 <img src="https://github.com/lenaschimmel/dystonse-tools/blob/master/doc/first-test.png?raw=true" alt="Screenshots of a very early version, showing the route S42."/>

+Later on, it will

+* Fetch the locations of some vehicles (filter criteria tbd.)
+* Fetch the corresponding route shapes (note that each route might have several alternative shapes)
+* (maybe) fetch the schedule data for the vehicle
+* match each vehicle position to a specific route shape
+* find the position of the vehicle along the route to compute _streckenkilometer_
+* (maybe) perform a fresh estimation of where it should have been at that time / when it should have been at that place

+## Prediction tool
+This tool will use statistic algorithms to form a model that can predict the future delay of vehicles based on the current delay and other relevant predictive variables.

+Possible variables (in order of descending obviousness):

+* Current delay
+* Route (discreet value)
+* Directions (discreet value)
+* Position on route
+* Time of day
+* Day of  (discreet value)
+* Type of day, like e.g. weekday, weekend (derived, discreet value)
+* Typ of vehicle (discreet value)
+* Age of measurement (to account for temporarily repeating patterns of delay, e.g. due to construction)
+* Current delay of previous vehicle
+* Headway between current and previous vehicle (derived)

+A first query on that model that's actually useful to plan a trip from X to Y would look like this: _For **this vehicle**, which is **now** at place **A** and should already be at place **B**, what's the probability distribution of times when it will depart at place **X**?_

+For each of several possible departure times at place C, we can then ask:  _For **this vehicle**, given that it will depart at place **C** at time **t** and should by then be at place **D**, what's the probability distribution of times when it will arrive at place **Y**?_ Which is the same kind of query with different input values.
+In this scenario, the higher variance of predictions in the later future is already handled by the explicit enumeration of possible _departure times at place **C**_.

 ## Database setup
 In the near future, _dystonse-tools_ will support the database schemas defined by the popular python tools [gtfsdb](https://github.com/OpenTransitTools/gtfsdb) and [gtfsrdb](https://github.com/mattwigway/gtfsrdb), as well as the data they create.
 By then, _dystonse-tools_ should be able to create the needed tables automatically.